Family Nursing (Post-Master's Certificate)

 How long will it take me to complete this program?

-The program is designed to take two years to complete.
-Of those that completed the program in 2012-2013, *% finished in 18 months.
+The program is designed to take three semesters to complete.
+Of those that completed the program in 2013-2014, 100%* finished in the time expected.

 What are my chances of getting a job when I graduate?